tylerJPike/OOS/README.md

 2. Diebold-Mariano Test (for unnested models)
 3. Clark and West Test (for nested models)

-## Machine learning accessibility
+## Model estimation flexibility and accessibility

-Users may edit the ML training routines through accessing a list of caret arguments including: tuning grid, control grid, method, and accuracy metric.
-A brief example using the random forest to combine forecasts is shown:
+Users may edit any model training routines through accessing a list of function arguments.
+For machine learning techniques, this entails editing [caret](https://github.com/topepo/caret) arguments including: tuning grid, control grid, method, and accuracy metric.
+For univariate time series forecasting, this entails passing arguments to [forecast](https://github.com/robjhyndman/forecast) package model functions.

+A brief example using an `Arima` model to forecast univariate time series:

+	# 1. create the central list of univariate model training arguments, univariate.forecast.training
+	univariate.forecast.training = instantiate.univariate.forecast.training()

+	# 2. select an item to edit, for example the Arima order to create an ARMA(1,1)
+		# view default model arguments (there are none)
+		univariate.forecast.training$arguments[['Arima']]
+		# add our own function arguments
+		univariate.forecast.training$arguments[['Arima']]$order = c(1,0,1)

+A brief example using the `Random Forest` to combine forecasts:

 	# 1. create the central list of ML training arguments, forecast.combinations.ml.training
 	forecast.combinations.ml.training = instantiate.forecast.combinations.ml.training()